 - Who is your email account operator?

-- Do you use password manager and two-factor authentication?
+- Do you use a password manager and two-factor authentication?

 - Do you use encrypted messengers to stay in touch with friends and family?